Sheila

 Don’t try to fake a Hawaiian or local accent.

-It seems like fun to pick up on some of the local expressions while on vacation but you wouldn’t go to an ethnic neighborhood at home and try to fake a Spanish or a Chinese accent so please don’t do it here with Hawaiian accents and local phrases.
+It seems like fun to pick up on some of the local expressions while on vacation but you wouldn’t go to an ethnic neighborhood at home and try to fake a Spanish or a Chinese accent so please don’t do it here with fake Hawaiian accents.

 These are all great tips.
 The general theme is: respect!
 (Always a good thing, no matter where you are.)